nathanwiens/ncos-ports-status/readme.txt

 Application Purpose
 ===================
-This application will set the device description to visually show the up/down status of ethernet ports.
+This application will set the device description to visually show the up/down status of modem and ethernet ports.

 Expected Output